juanpc2018/Amiga-Guide-4000-4000T/README.md

 some claim that Classic Macs were locked in ROM so it cannot be upgraded to 060 CPU's </br>
 because Mac was moving to PPC, did Not wanted comptetition. </br>

-Early 4000D "Desktop" (1992-1993) all had battery leak that damaged the boards </br>
+Early 4000D "Desktop" (1992-1993) all had a battery that leak & damaged the boards </br>
 several Amiga enthusiasts repaired the "survivors" from land fills & recycling centers </br>
 some repairs are on several YouTube channels </br>
 4000D (1992-1994) has different board revisions "was a work in progress" </br>
 some repairs were not feasible "too much damage" thats how Recreation Boards were born. </br>
 A4000-CR "Cost-Reduced" (1993-1994) leak battery was replaced with coin battery, No-leak. </br>

-A4000T "Tower" has a coin battery like -CR, there is only 1 Final Rev4 board, </br>
+A4000T "Tower" has coin battery like -CR, there is only 1 Final Rev4 board, </br>
 has built-in SCSI-2 NEC 53C710 controller, Desktop does Not have SCSI-2. </br>
 A4000T Requires a different Rom Kickstart 3.1T with SCSI-2 drivers. </br>
 A4000D has many optional 3rd party SCSI Cards available </br>